PrometheusDynamicsCanada/qpu-selection-execution-quality/SECURITY.md

 The repository intentionally exposes experimental outputs such as circuit metrics, physical allocations, measured observables, IBM job identifiers, timestamps, and preserved execution artifacts needed for independent review.

-It does not contain the private Prometheus optimizer implementation, internal weighting scheme, PINN model weights, or internal decision logic.
+It does not contain the private Prometheus optimizer implementation, internal weighting scheme, weights, or internal decision logic.

 ## Raw IBM metadata